 The Equality Act, 2010 has introduced planning duties for schools to draw up accessibility plans (see Accessibility Policy) to improve access over time.
-We recognise this duty and our plans will state improvements in access to the curriculum, improvements in the provision of information in a range of formats for disabled pupils, physical access to the school and staff training.
+We recognise this duty and our plans will

 13. How are parents involved in the school?
 How can I get involved?